madhums/madhums.github.io/work.md

   <span class="post-meta pull-right">2021 - present</span>
 </h2>

-A platform to collect all social change stories where NVC has been a part of to influence policy and lessen the punishment/reward systems.
+A hub for narratives of social transformation, where Nonviolent Communication (NVC) serves as a cornerstone, aiming to shape policy and drive systemic reform.

 <p>
   <span class="tag">ruby</span>